 - Additional materials which have been identified in the Disability Service's assessment of a student's exam support arrangements and noted on their student record.

-- Other than examination materials provided by the University, candidates shall not have access to any paper or book for the duration of the examination unless with the express written permission of the appropriate Head of School.
+- Other than examination materials provided by the University, candidates shall not have access to any paper or book for the duration of the examination unless with the express written permission of the appropriate Head of School or their nominee (hereinafter referred to as Head of School).
 Candidates must not write on any paper other than their answer book, including on any material permitted in an open-book examination unless otherwise instructed.

 - Unless with the express written permission of the appropriate Head of School, candidates shall not give or receive any assistance, or communicate by any means with one another or with any person other than an invigilator at any time during the examination period.